-Connecting your rights: Economic, cultural and social rights and the internet
+Connecting your rights: Economic, social and cultural rights (ESCRs) and the internet

-Stakeholders that will be covered by the analysis include: human rights defenders, women human rights defenders,civil society organisations, human rights organisations, researchers, practitioners, and academic institutions from developing countries who are involved in economic, social and cultural rights and development, particularly those working on health, education and open science and culture; groups and individuals who work to defend and protect human rights on the internet (often referred to as “internet freedom” advocates); governments; and policy makers/public sector institutions involved in the internet and economic, social and cultural development.
+- Groups and individuals who work to defend and protect human rights on the internet (often referred to as “internet freedom” advocates).
+Governments and policy makers/public sector institutions involved in the internet and economic, social and cultural development.

 - Gather information on economic, social and cultural rights instruments, how they relate to the internet, and what internet policy frameworks apply to these rights at global, regional and national levels.

-- Conduct a stakeholder analysis to better understand perspectives and positions, and the configuration of power and influence among actors involved in internet and ECSR-related policy processes.
+- Conduct an analysis to better understand the perspectives and positions of actors involved in internet and ECSR-related policy processes.

-- Build the capacity of over 50 APC partners and specialised organisations all over the world in applying and improving the framework by testing it in their own reality.
+- Work with 50 APC partners and specialised organisations around the world in applying and improving the monitoring framework by testing it in their own reality.

-- Drawing on the stakeholder analysis, build concrete advocacy tools and tactics to respond to specific challenges identified through application of the monitoring framework.
+- Build advocacy tools and tactics to respond to challenges that arise while applying the monitoring framework.

-- Facilitate networking and the exchange of ideas, experience, research and policy advocacy strategies among academics, researchers and rights advocates from the global North and the global South with the goal of broadening efforts to secure human rights on the internet by including ESCRs as well as civil and political rights.
+- Facilitate networking and the exchange of ideas, experience, research and policy advocacy strategies among academics, researchers and rights advocates from the global North and South in order to advance internet rights as human rights.